-- 1. The banks/DFIs may reschedule/restructure problem loans as per their own policy duly approved by their Board of Directors.
-However, the rescheduling/restructuring of non-performing loans shall not change the status of classification of a loan/advance etc unless the following minimum conditions are met: - i.
-At least 10% of the outstanding loan amount is recovered in cash and the terms and conditions of rescheduling/restructuring are fully met for a period of at least 6 months (excluding grace period, if any) from the date of such rescheduling/ restructuring.
-However, the condition of 6 Months retention period, prescribed for restructured/rescheduled loan account to remain in the classified category, shall not apply in case the borrower has repaid or adjusted in cash at least 50% of the total restructured loan amount (principal + mark-up), either at the time of restructuring agreement or later-on anytime before the completion of 6 Months period as above mentioned. - ii.
-Rescheduling shall not be done simply to avoid classification. - While reporting to the Credit Information Bureau (e-CIB) of State Bank of Pakistan, such loans/advances may be shown as 'rescheduled/restructured' instead of 'default'. - iv.
-Restructuring/rescheduling of a loan account shall not lead to disqualification of the borrower for fresh credit facilities or enhancement in the existing limits.
+- 1. The banks & DFIs may reschedule/ restructure problem loans as per their own policy duly approved by their Board of Directors.
+However, the rescheduling/ restructuring of non-performing loans shall not change the status of classification of a loan/ advance etc. unless the following minimum conditions are met: - i.
+At least 10% of the outstanding loan amount is recovered in cash and the terms and conditions of rescheduling/ restructuring are fully met for a period of at least 6 months (excluding grace period, if any) from the date of such rescheduling/ restructuring.
+However, the condition of 6 Months retention period, prescribed for restructured/ rescheduled loan account to remain in the classified category, shall not apply in case the borrower has repaid or adjusted in cash at least 35% of the total restructured loan amount (principal + mark-up), either at the time of restructuring agreement or later-on any time before the completion of 6 Months period as above mentioned. - ii.
+Rescheduling shall not be done simply to avoid classification. - iii.
+While reporting to the Credit Information Bureau (e-CIB) of State Bank of Pakistan or or any Credit Information Bureau licensed and regulated by SBP, such loans/advances may be shown as 'rescheduled/ restructured' instead of 'default'. - iv.
+Restructuring/ rescheduling of a loan account shall not lead to disqualification of the borrower for fresh credit facilities or enhancement in the existing limits.
 Such fresh loans may be monitored separately, and shall be subject to classification on the strength of their own specific terms and conditions. - v.
-Where a borrower subsequently defaults (either principal or mark-up) after the rescheduled/restructured loan has been declassified by the bank / DFI, the loan shall again be classified in the same category it was in at the time of rescheduling/ restructuring and the unrealized markup on such loans taken to income account shall also be reversed.
-However, banks/DFIs at their discretion may further downgrade the classification, taking into account the subjective criteria.
+Where a borrower subsequently defaults (either principal or mark-up) after the rescheduled/ restructured loan has been declassified by a bank/ DFI, the loan shall again be classified in the same category it was in at the time of rescheduling/ restructuring and the unrealized markup on such loans taken to income account shall also be reversed.
+However, banks & DFIs at their discretion may further downgrade the classification, taking into account the subjective criteria.

-Regulation SE-10: Minimizing Turn-Around-Time
+Regulation SE R-10: Turn-Around-Time